mam1/Pcon/README.md

 This code is under constructions it is not stable

-This project uses a Parallax Propeller C3 to drive a Parallax Digitial IO Board
+This project uses a Parallax Propeller C3 to drive a Parallax Digitial IO Board.
+There are 8 channels.
+Each channel can controll a 120v 8 amp load.
+It aslo uses a DS3231 real time clock.

+Hardware:
+	Parallax - C3 microcontroller
+	Parallax - Digital IO Board
+	adafruit - ChronoDot real time clock module, based on the DS3231 temperature compensated RTC (TCXO).

+Language:
+	C Propgcc

+Architecture:

 	There are 8 channels.
 Each channel can controll a 120v 8 amp load.
 A channel can be controlled manually from the command line or it can  be set to change state at a given time.
 There can be different schedules for different days of the week.